shelhamer/visual-pulse-monitor/readme.txt

     of 1 s)
   * normalize channels to have zero mean and unit variance
-  * whiten channels through eigendecomposition or singular-value decomposition. decorrelating channels and scaling to unit variance simplifies the optimization by restricting the necessary transformations to rotations
+  * whiten channels through eigendecomposition or singular-value decomposition. decorrelating channels and scaling to unit covariance simplifies the optimization by restricting the necessary transformations to rotations
   * find independent components through RADICAL by minimizing the total estimated entropy of the channels